KevinKM3/js-ball-shooter/README.md

-#  A quick ball shooter game in vanilla javascript with HTML5 Canvas!
+#  A simple ball shooter game in vanilla javascript with HTML5 Canvas!